 Web Manager and Schools Officer

-Michael had 20 years' experience in the Institute's Neurobiology Laboratory, working on behaviour and memory using HPLC and electrophysiology.
+Michael had 20 years' experience in the Institute's Neurobiology Laboratory, working on animal behaviour and brain functio..
 He represented the Institute and the BBSRC at several national exhibitions which led to a secondment to the Corporate Affairs Office in 2004, covering press, public relations, web development and schools outreach.
 After a short return to the bench Michael moved into the Graphics Facility, maintaining his outreach activities, improving the Institute's AV capabilities and taking full responsibility for developing internal and external web sites for the Institute and BBT.
 Following the closure of the Graphics Facility, Michael moved full-time into what is now the Knowledge Exchange & Commercialisation Team.